Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 • Managing stress

-If the doctor finds that you have stable disease, you aren’t likely to have a current risk of irreversible damage.
+If the doctor finds that you have stable disease, you’re less likely to risk irreversible damage.
 In this case, the focus of treatment is to maintain control of your symptoms and prevent future flares.

 Whether you have active or stable nr-axSpA, your doctor will still monitor you to make sure your current treatment plan is working.